tiejianluo/Intelligent-Software-and-Data-Science/CH04_Causal Graphical Models/README.md

-# Causal Graphical Models - Advanced Exercises
+# Solutions of Advanced Exercises in Chapter 4: Causal Graphical Models - Advanced Exercises

 This repository contains solutions to two advanced exercises on Causal Graphical Models from Chapter 4, focusing on causal discovery and counterfactual analysis in medical decision-making scenarios.